Vyvyan Macleod Ferrers

 After some months he returned to find that his wife’s health had been made worse by her anxiety, and that she was now bedridden.
 Subsequently, he was again deported as a British-born ‘undesirable’.
 Mrs Ferris failed to survive this second parting, and died in a nursing home while he was away.

-An alternative but similar version to this story is given by Jerseyman Leo Harris in his memoirs, A Boy Remembers (2000).
-His parents were friendly with Grant and Vyvyan Ferrers.
+It is unknown the degree to which the extra details provided in this account were accurate.
+An alternative (and seemingly embelished) but similar version to this story is given by Jerseyman Leo Harris in his memoirs, A Boy Remembers (2000).
+His parents were friendly with the Ferrers.
 He writes of Ferrers:

 He was very tall indeed and well-built.
 His hair was his outstanding feature; it was as white as it could be and it grew in barely controlled confusion above a rather proud, arrogant face.
 As though aware that his head was a living bust to a man of greatness, he habitually wore a long, black cloak, which concentrated attention on the upper part of his fine figure.
 I was twelve and very impressed …